GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: A Simulation Study

 \section{A Simulation Study}

-We conducted a simulation study to compare the performance of \textsc{geepers} compared to a Bayesian mixture model and to a principal score weighting estimator, in both favorable and unfavorable circumstances.
+We conducted a simulation study to compare the performance of \textsc{geepers} with that of parametric mixture modeling (\pmm) and principal score weighting (\psw) estimators, in both favorable and unfavorable circumstances.
 The study was designed to answer three sets of overarching questions.
-First, how does the performance of the \textsc{geepers} estimator vary under different conditions, including sample size, the extent to which $\bx$ predicts $\st$, whether and how the principal effects themselves vary, and when important interactions are omitted from the outcome model.
-Second, how does \textsc{geepers} compare with mixture modeling?
+First, how does the performance of the \textsc{geepers} estimator vary under different conditions, including sample size, the extent to which $\bx$ predicts $\st$, and when important interactions are omitted from the outcome model?
+Second, how does \textsc{geepers} compare with parametric mixture modeling?
 Is it competitive in circumstances favorable to both techniques?
-Does it avoid the pitfalls of mixture modeling when the parametric assumptions of the normal mixture model fail?
-Third, are there ways or circumstances when the principal score weighting estimator outperforms \textsc{geepers} even though principal ignorability does not hold?
+Does it avoid the pitfalls of \pmm~when the parametric assumptions of the normal mixture model fail?
+Third, are there ways or circumstances when \psw~outperforms \textsc{geepers} or \pmm~even though principal ignorability does not hold?